 All applications are completed online, electronically.
 You will be given a website link by the VET Coordinator, once you have expressed an interest, and have the required documentation to support your application.
 (Please note that paper-based applications will not be accepted by TAFE).

-The 2023 TAFE information provided on the following pages, is an indication of what courses may be available at North Metropolitan and South Metropolitan TAFE.
-Their 2024 VET Course guides will be released later in the term.
+The 2025 TAFE information provided on the following pages, is an indication of what courses may be available at North Metropolitan and South Metropolitan TAFE.